pallie1/Sharing-jest/readme.md

 - `HelloWorld.js`
 - `HelloWorld.test.js`

 By adding the files the testing engine, which is in watch mode, will run the `HelloWorld.test.js` file.
-It however doesn't have any code and so we should get an error:
+It however doesn't have any code and will fail:

 <img src="https://i.imgur.com/jyvNMBQ.png" alt="" width=400 />

-Right now, we want to build a component that just renders out a name that's fed to it via props.
+So let's build a component that just renders out a name that's fed to it via props.
 Let's write a test to see if our app is doing that!

 ```js
 //HelloWorld.test.js